Didactic Curriculum

 PHPN 684 - Foundations of Interprofessional Education and Practice Part I (0 Credits)

-In order to practice efficiently, all health care professionals need to be adequately trained to interact and work with other health disciplines in order to achieve optimal outcomes for patients.
-The contemporary health care practice setting demands that pharmacists work in collaboration with physicians, nurses, speech therapists, occupational therapists, social workers, dentists, etc. In order to prepare our students for this type of practice, the goals for this two-semester course sequence are to provide experiences that will teach students how to work with other health disciplines, use the knowledge of their own profession to contribute to patient care within their scope, effectively communicate with professionals of other fields in a responsive and responsible manner, and to apply relationship-building values and the principles of team dynamics to work effectively with interprofessional team members to enhance care.
-The course may consist of, but will not be limited to, three possible types of IPE activities.
-The types of IPE activities may be simulation based in the med sim-lab, case-based in class where students work in small groups to compose a care plan for a given patient, and a virtual IPE experience where groups of students will simultaneously log-on to a virtual software platform to address a given patient case.
-Prerequisites: SBAN 560
+This course introduces experiences that will teach students how to work with other health disciplines, use the knowledge of their own profession to contribute to patient care within their scope, effectively communicate with professionals of other fields in a responsive and responsible manner, and apply relationship-building values and the principles of team dynamics to work effectively with interprofessional team members to enhance care.
+The course may consist of, but will not be limited to, three possible types of IPE activities (simulation based in the med sim-lab, case-based in class and virtual software platform) to address a given patient case.

 Elective** (0-3 Credits)